hrashkin/plotmachines/src/preprocessing/README.md

 NYTimes, <a href="https://catalog.ldc.upenn.edu/LDC2008T19">The New York Times Annotated Corpus LDC2008T19</a>, contains news articles.
 We use the scripts to parse NYT corpus and then split into train, validation and test using the list of keys provided in <a href="./nyt_splits.txt">nyt_splits.txt</a>

-Lastl, use the extract_outlines.py to extract the outline-labeled documents that can be used as input to the train Plotmachines fine-tuning models.
+Lastly, run the <a href="./extract_outlines.py">extract_outlines.py</a> to extract the outline-labeled documents that can be used as input to the train Plotmachines fine-tuning models.
+This script can extract the wikiplots data.